vadimv/server-components/README.md

      appView.apply(new UserState("Username"));
 ```

-A stateful component state, an object of an immutable class or a record, is managed by the framework.
+A stateful component has its own state, an object of an immutable class or a record, is managed by the framework.
-A component's state can be set:
+A state is set:
 - on a component's initialization during its first render and mount to the components tree
 - on an update as a result of events handling

-A state update is initiated by invoking of one of a component view's parameter's ``StateUpdate`` interface methods, e.g. ``setState()``.
+An update is initiated by invoking of one of a component view's parameter's ``StateUpdate`` interface methods, e.g. ``setState()``.
 State transitions are can be triggered by browser events, custom events or asynchronous events, e.g. timers.

 ### How to use components